-Plan de Supervivencia en Período de Prueba
+Plan de Supervivencia del Período de Prueba

 PROTransforma la ansiedad del período de prueba en un plan de acción estructurado 30-60-90 días con seguimiento de hitos, estrategias de networking y gestión de ansiedad basada en evidencia.